woerndlit/blog_woerndli/input/posts/mdca-mde-dropbox-restrictions.md

 In the modern IT landscape it is important to know what cloud applications your users are using while also having the ability to block access to those apps if needed.

-For that reason, Microsoft offers a Cloud Acceess Security Broker solution called Microsoft Defender for Cloud Apps (MDCA) as a part of their Microsoft Defender product line.
+For that reason, Microsoft offers a Cloud Acceess Security Broker solution called Microsoft Defender for Cloud Apps (MCAS) as a part of their Microsoft Defender product line.

-You can use MDCA to analyze cloud application usage of your users to sanction or unsaction those apps.
-You can also use MDCA to monitor sessions and control up- and downloads to those applications based on multiple criterias by connecting the apps to your Azure AD and leveraging Azure ADs Conditional Access policies.
+You can use MCAS to analyze cloud application usage of your users to sanction or unsaction those apps.
+You can also use MCAS to monitor sessions and control up- and downloads to those applications based on multiple criterias by connecting the apps to your Azure AD and leveraging Azure ADs Conditional Access policies.

-For a great overview of MDCA please visit:
+For a great overview of MCAS please visit:

-The downside of connecting a cloud app in that way is, that through this the cloud application is automatically sanctioned in MDCA, but the sessions are only monitored if the users are logging in with their Azure AD credentials into the cloud app.
+The downside of connecting a cloud app in that way is, that through this the cloud application is automatically sanctioned in MCAS, but the sessions are only monitored if the users are logging in with their Azure AD credentials into the cloud app.
 If a user chooses to login with private credentials, the sessions are not monitored and it is not possible to control what data is shared within these sessions.

 The recommended remidiation to this issue is making sure to protect and encrypt your importand and confidential data.